5 Tips for Creating a Butterfly-Friendly Garden

 Butterfly in the Garden

-Butterfly gardening has become big business.
-Butterfly farms offer live butterflies to release at special occasions, especially weddings.
+Butterfly gardening has become a big business.
+Butterfly farms offer live butterflies to release on special occasions, especially weddings.
 We think it’s a good idea—filling the air with butterflies might just lessen a few in the stomachs of the bride and groom!

 About The Author